Ebadot Hossain

 Ebadot Hossain Chowdhury (এবাদত হোসেন চৌধুরী; born 7 January 1994), better known as simply Ebadot Hossain, nicknamed 'Sylhet Rocket' due to his speed and skill, is a Bangladeshi cricketer.
 He made his international debut for the Bangladesh cricket team in February 2019.
 He is also an active soldier of the Bangladesh Air Force; he is one of two international cricketers who are also active soldiers, along with Sheldon Cottrell of the West Indies.

 Early life

-Ebadot Hossain Chowdhury was born on 7 January 1994 to a Bengali Muslim family of Chowdhuries in the village of Kathaltali in Barlekha, Moulvibazar District.
+Ebadot Hossain Chowdhury was born on 7 January 1994 in the village of Kathaltali in Barlekha, Moulvibazar District.
 He was the second of the six children of Nizamuddin Chowdhury and Samia Begum.

 In 2012, Ebadot Hossain joined the Bangladesh Air Force as a volleyball player.
 In 2016, he attended a pacer hunt competition conducted by BCB under Aaqib Javed's supervision.
 Ebadot was picked by Aaqib for BCB's High-Performance program.
 And thus, Ebadot became a cricketer from a volleyball player.